ananthb/jughead/README.md

 pygmentscodefencesguesssyntax = true

 [params]
-# Set to light or dark to force either theme.
-# Leave unset for automatic theme detection and a toggle in the header.
+# Choose a colour scheme from one of the Pico CSS colurs.
-# colourScheme = "light"
+colourScheme = "teal"
+# Show your love for Hugo and Jughead!
+attribution = true
+# Add a subtitle on the home page.
 subtitle = "Minimal and Clean [blog theme for Hugo](https://github.com/ananthb/jughead)"

 # Social Tags